Skeena Resources Limited (SKE.V) (CVE:SKE) Given a C$5.50 Price Target at Raymond James

-Raymond James set a C$5.50 price objective on Skeena Resources Limited (SKE.V) (CVE:SKE) in a report issued on Tuesday morning, BayStreet.CA reports.
-The brokerage currently has a strong-buy rating on the stock.
+Skeena Resources Limited (SKE.V) (CVE:SKE) has been given a C$5.50 target price by analysts at Raymond James in a research note issued to investors on Monday, BayStreet.CA reports.
+The brokerage currently has a “strong-buy” rating on the stock.
+Raymond James’ price objective suggests a potential upside of 109.92% from the company’s current price.

 Skeena Resources Limited, a junior mining exploration company, engages in the acquisition, exploration, and development of base and precious metal properties in Canada.
 The company holds 100% interests in the Snip gold mine covering an area of approximately 1,932 hectares; the Spectrum-GJ copper-gold properties covering an area of 43,500 hectares; and the Porter Idaho silver property that consists of 46 crown-granted mineral claims; and Blackdome gold mine property.